87 Open-Ended Sales Questions Digital Agencies Should Ask

 - Hosting informal meetups or online groups to continue the conversations your event sparked.

-10. Send a “save the date” message to all followers and subscribers
+[Event marketing tactic #10] Send a “Save the date” message to all followers and subscribers

 Once you’ve announced the event and fixed the dates, send out a “save the date” message to all your followers across email and social.